-GnuPG should be installed by default in most Linux distributions.
-If it is not, you can install it as shown below.
+GnuPG comes pre-installed by default in most Linux distributions.
+If it is not by any chance, you can install GnuPG using your distribution's default package manager as shown below.

 You can check the installed GPG version at any time using command: